v0d1ch/plutus-pioneer-program/README.md

   - Fix and complete the code in the [Homework1](code/week03/src/Week03/Homework1.hs) module.
   - Fix and complete the code in the [Homework2](code/week03/src/Week03/Homework2.hs) module.

+- Week #4

+  - Implement function `payTrace` in the [Homework](code/week04/src/Week04/Homework.hs) module.
+  - Handle exceptions thrown by `submitTx` in function `payContract` in the same module.

 ## Some Plutus Modules